 A popular family ride, with good reason, Le Taxi Tour allows guests 48" or taller to drive their own French taxi-themed car along the wooded French countryside, complete with center guide rail of course.
 Le Taxi Tour's four-seat cars were manufactured by Arrow Development and are still the original cars that opened with the park in 1973.
 Guests must be 48" or taller to drive while those under 48" must accompanied by an adult to ride.

-An outdoor counter service restaurant across the midway from Le Taxi Tour, Paisano's serves pizza both by the slice and whole 16" pizzas.
-They also offer breadsticks, sodas, and souvenir bottle refills.
-Paisano's structure is original to the park, but it wasn't named Paisano's and didn't serve pizza in 1973; instead, it was known as Le Poulet Bone Cafe and served French-fried chicken.
-By the 1980's, it was known as Cafe International, and only by the late 1990's did it, along with a multitude of other attractions, take on a more generic name and became known as Pizza Patio.
-In 2004, the name changed again to Bonnici Bros, and in 2012 finally became known as Paisano's.
+An outdoor counter service restaurant across the midway from Le Taxi Tour, Let Them Eat Cake is the second food service location in the park to serve funnel cakes, (with the first being Norma's in Scandinavia), while also offering speciality funnel cake options such as a "S'MOreo Funnel Cake and Birthday Cake Funnel Cake.
+Let Them Eat Cake also serves Fried Oreos and freshly bakes cupcakes and cookies.
+Let Them Eat Cake is an structure is original to the park, but in 1973 it was known as Le Poulet Bone Cafe and served French-fried chicken.
+In 1978 it was re-named to Cafe International, in 1996 it took on a more generic name and became known as Pizza Patio.
+In 2004, the name changed again to Bonnici Bros, and then again in 2013 it became known as Paisanos'.
+Finally in 2019 became Let Them Eat Cake.
 Interestingly enough, this restaurant originally had a back patio overlooking the woods that has since been fenced in and is now a dumpster area for the park.
 However, the tables and themed light poles still remain.